pyccel.ast.cwrapper module#

 The function which receives the Python arguments self, args, and kwargs and calls the appropriate function.

-- property original_function#
+- property original_functionView on GitHub#

 The Interface which is wrapped by this PyInterface.